sparkrew/fika/api-finder/README.md

 ### 2. Entry Point Detection

-**Why**: Identifying which methods should be considered as potential test entry points affects the required complexity from the generated tests.
+**Why**: Identifying which methods should be considered as potential reachability scenario entry points affects the required complexity from the generated reachability scenarios.

 **Implementation**: Fika identifies all **public methods** in the project's package as entry points (`MethodExtractor.detectEntryPoints()`).